maximumplank/QGIS_Tutorial7/Tutorial_7_Elevation.md

 ![Figure 19: Defining a threshold rule in the “raster calculator”.](Fig19_Tut7.png)

+**Figure 19: Defining a threshold rule in the “raster calculator”.**

 This will lead to the situation shown in Figure 20 where we can see that a binary raster image has been created where all pixels in the rasterfile have either a value of 0 or 1.
 We can clearly see, that especially the areas around the vulcano and the areas in the South and East – from which we know that they are rather mountainous – were found to have elevations above 50 m as indicated by the white colour which stands for a value of 1.

+Be aware that it could also happen that you see a completely grey output image.
+In this case you might have to adapt the symbology of the raster and define a minimum value of 0 and a maximum value of 1.
+You should already be familiar with the steps you have to conduct to accomplish this.

 ![Figure 20: The resulting binary mask showing all areas with elevation above 50 m.](Fig20_Tut7.png)

+**Figure 20: The resulting binary mask showing all areas with elevation above 50 m.**

 One thing, that we could see critical in the current binary image is that we make no difference between areas on land and in the sea.
 In the elevation dataset, all areas covered by sea have a fixed elevation value of 0.
 So in the next step, we will apply another threshold but this time we want to extract all areas that are located higher than 0 m and lower than 50 m.
 To do this,